bmheenan/result/readme.md

 # result

 `result` is an easier, more concise way to work with values that may exist at runtime, or may not exist due to an error.
-A result is like a box of values, thus the name.
-Plus, *result* is latin for *voice*, and resultes are used for communication between functions, so it's fitting.

-If you apprectiate go's philosophy towards explicit error handling, but you're still a little tired to typing...
+It's best suited for holding the result of a function, thus the name.
+If you apprectiate go's explicit error handling, but you're still a little tired to typing...
 ```go
 if err != nil {
     return 0, fmt.Errorf("Added context: %v", err)